Great Tribulation: How to Discern Truth from Deception

 Great Tribulation sermon video audio notes

 Jesus continued the confrontation until he collected the religious system.
-When he had them together he released his words of doom and woe.
+He released his words of doom and woe when he had them together.
 To Jesus, the system was a hypocrisy, made up of fools and blind guides.
 What good are you?
 You send people to hell.
 You make people what you are–hypocrites, and you are white-washed sepulchers.
-Furthermore, you build monuments to the prophets you killed, and you are blind guides.
-Moreover, you shut up the kingdom of heaven to people!
-Woe to you!

 14. Ye serpents, ye generation of vipers (Matthew 23:33)